RKelln/5-directions/public/writing/ppf.md

 [Mary Shelley](https://en.wikipedia.org/wiki/Mary_Shelley) was an English novelist who wrote Frankenstein.
 Victor Frankenstein's failure as a "parent" in the novel has been read as an expression of the anxieties which accompany pregnancy, giving birth, and particularly maternity.
 She feared that the irresponsible exercise of power would lead to chaos.
 For example, the creature in Frankenstein, reads books associated with radical ideals but the education he gains from them is ultimately useless.

 Notes:
+[Mary Shelley](https://en.wikipedia.org/wiki/Mary_Shelley) was an English novelist who wrote Frankenstein.
+Victor Frankenstein's failure as a "parent" in the novel has been read as an expression of the anxieties which accompany pregnancy, giving birth, and particularly maternity.
+She feared that the irresponsible exercise of power would lead to chaos.
+For example, the creature in Frankenstein, reads books associated with radical ideals but the education he gains from them is ultimately useless.

 ### Credits
 * https://en.wikipedia.org/wiki/Mary_Shelley